Talk about perfect timing.

 The February deadline has passed to submit claims and thanks to Eric’s committed “in-office” team along with an amazing group of freelance lawyers they got all the claims submitted in time.

-Eric has scaled back from his team of five Virtual Associates via LAWCLERK’s subscription program to only one Virtual Associate who he indicated he intends to keep working with indefinitely.
+Eric has scaled back from his team of five Remote Associates via LAWCLERK’s subscription program to only one Remote Associate who he indicated he intends to keep working with indefinitely.
 Interestingly, she happens to be located on the east coast while Eric is on the west coast.

 When I asked Eric to describe the value prop of LAWCLERK, from his perspective, he shared, “I think it’s the future – I think it gives us an incredible flexibility to help maintain profitability and flow of work and work/life balance.
 I mean it’s the exact right thing at the exact right time.
 I’ve told tons of people about LAWCLERK.
 The workforce is headed to the gig world.”